martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 ### Trigger strategy

-We currently have two trigger strategies.

-One is a fixed time interval, which is basically the *dollar cost average* strategy.
-For this you don't have any additional keys.
+We currently have two optional trigger strategies.
+All strategies also use the cooldown.
+If you do not specify any strategy keys, then it will just buy whenever the cooldown has expired.
+This is the “Dollar cost average” way.

+You can use as many strategies as you like.
+They are connected via logical _and_, meaning that all strategies have to say “buy” in order for the trigger to fire.

+#### Drop strategy

-The other is the *drop* strategy.
+The first strategy is the *drop* strategy.
 It will look whether the price has dropped by a given *percentage* within a given *delay*.
 You could for instance look for a drop of 1 % within 60 minutes.
 You will need to specify these keys:

 - `drop_percentage`
-- `delay_minutes`, `delay_hours` or `delay_days`.
-If multiple are given, only the one with the largest unit will be used.
+- `delay_minutes`, `delay_hours` or `delay_days`: If multiple are given, only the one with the largest unit will be used.

 You can specify a decimal number for the drop percentage, just be aware that it must contain a decimal point instead of a decimal comma.

+#### Fear & Greed strategy

+There is the [Fear & Greed Index](https://alternative.me/crypto/fear-and-greed-index/), which provides a market analysis via multiple factors.
+It is a number between 0 and 100.
+Low numbers mean that people are fearful and it might be good to buy.
+And high numbers mean that people are greedy and it might be a bad idea to buy.

+You can specify the following key to make use of this strategy.

+- `fear_and_greed_index_below`: An integer value between 0 and 101 which is the exclusive upper limit for the fear and greed index.
+If you specify 50, then it will only buy for 49 or below.

 ### Fiat volume strategy